mjspriggs/overview/glossary/glossary.md

 {: #x9736811}

 Hardware-assisted full virtualization.
 A virtual machine uses resources from the host computer to operate as a complete hardware environment.
 The host operating system is unaware of the virtual client.

+### Hash-Based Message Authentication Code (HMAC)
+{: #x6652268}

+A cryptographic code that uses a cryptic hash function and a secret key.

 ### headroom analysis
 {: #x7881218}